HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 ```

 ### UPRC
-The configuration file for UAMT is `config/unet2d_urpc.cfg`.
+The configuration file for UPRC is `config/unet2d_urpc.cfg`.
 This method requires deep supervision and pyramid prediction of a network.
 The network setting is:

 ```bash
 net_type      = UNet2D